Phil Hanson (racing driver): 2024: Hypercar and GTP step-up

 At the end of 2023, it was announced that Hanson would be stepping up to the Hypercar category of the WEC for the following year, driving a Porsche 963 for customer outfit Hertz Team Jota alongside Oliver Rasmussen and Jenson Button.
 Furthermore, the Briton joined JDC-Miller MotorSports, another Porsche customer, in IMSA, becoming the team's designated third driver for the Michelin Endurance Cup rounds.
 Hanson enjoyed a string of impressive performances in the latter, outqualifying the works Porsches at Sebring and Watkins Glen In addition, Hanson stood out by charging to the front at the start of the Watkins Glen race, before the car was penalised for hitting a gate in pit lane.
-Hanson's best IMSA result came at Indianapolis, where two disqualifications allowed the #85 to inherit third place.
+Hanson's best IMSA result came at Indianapolis, where two disqualifications allowed the No. 85 to inherit third place.

 The WEC campaign was more difficult, as Hanson and his teammates failed to score points in the opening three races.
 This included a retirement at Spa, where Hanson was tagged into an accident with a GT car by René Rast.
 They finished ninth at Le Mans and took their first privateer class win with a seventh at São Paulo.
-Despite finishing each of the subsequent three races in the points, the #38 crew finished 19th in the drivers' standings and lost out on the privateer title to the sister car.'
+Despite finishing each of the subsequent three races in the points, the No. 38 crew finished 19th in the drivers' standings and lost out on the privateer title to the sister car.'